 Of these, the most important is the Windy Creek-Geehi River series.
-A pond on Windy Creek, a small tributary of the Geehi, situated at an altitude of over 5,000 feet, will provide water through a tunnel to station M4 with an installed capacity of 75,000 kW thence by aqueducts and tunnel to station M5.H. with an installed capacity of 40,000 kW discharging into the M5.L.
-Intake Pond on the Geehi River.
+A pond on Windy Creek, a small tributary of the Geehi, situated at an altitude of over 5,000 feet, will provide water through a tunnel to station M4 with an installed capacity of 75,000 kW thence by aqueducts and tunnel to station M5.H. with an installed capacity of 40,000 kW discharging into the M5.L. intake pond on the Geehi River.

-A vertical shaft will lead this water into the main tunnel, passing through station M5.L, with an installed capacity of 20,000 kW.
+A vertical shaft will lead this water into the main tunnel, passing through station M5.L. with an installed capacity of 20,000 kW.
 The combined waters thus collected into the main tunnel will pass through station M6 with an installed capacity of 540,000 kW and then discharge into a pond on Bogong Creek, another of the Upper Murray tributaries.
-At this point, the water is still at an altitude of nearly 2,000 kW.
+At this point, the water will still be at an altitude of nearly 2,000 feet, and the main tunnel will thence continue to station M7 with a capacity of 540,000 kW.